The Hybrid Reality

 About the Author

-Joe Mack is a Technology Consulting Senior Principal specializing in enterprise SDLC transformation, release management, deployment governance, and delivery optimization for large-scale Financial Services technology programs.
+Joe Mack is a Technology Consulting Senior Principal specializing in technology leadership, enterprise SDLC transformation, release management, deployment governance, and delivery optimization for household name Financial Services companies.
 Joe is also a lifelong self-learner and builder of systems, and Free Tier Life is one of the ways he is trying to turn those experiences and instincts into something other people can actually use.

 Bibliography